Martin James Monti: Early life

 Born in St. Louis, Missouri, Monti was one of seven children of prosperous parents.
 His father, Martin Monti Jr., was an investment broker who had also been born in St. Louis.
 Martin Monti Jr.'s father had immigrated to the United States from the Italian Graubünden, part of the Italian-speaking area of Switzerland, while his mother was a native of Italy.
 Martin James Monti's mother, Marie Antoinette Wiethaupt, was born in Missouri to German-American parents.
 Monti's four brothers all served honorably in the United States Navy during World War II.

-In the 1930s, Monti was a staunch anti-communist and an enthusiastic admirer of Charles Coughlin, a Roman Catholic priest who made weekly radio broadcasts.
+In the 1930s, the teenaged Monti was a staunch anti-communist and an enthusiastic admirer of Charles Coughlin, a Roman Catholic priest who made weekly radio broadcasts.
 Coughlin was known for his sentiments towards anti-capitalism, anti-communism, antisemitism, and admiration of the fascist governments of Germany and Italy; his broadcasts attracted millions of listeners before eventually being stopped in 1939 on the outbreak of World War II.
 Prior to enlisting in the U.S. Army, Monti worked as an aircraft assembler.